Businesses must keep track of their stock levels to avoid running out of products and losing sales. However, this cannot

-This standard formula is not suitable for all industries as the factors that impact the supply chain are different from industry to industry.
+This standard formula is unsuitable for all industries as the factors that impact the supply chain differ from industry to industry.

 Following are the different formulas for calculating safety stock.
-By knowing all these formulas you can choose suitable formulas for your industry.
+You can choose suitable formulas for your industry by knowing all these formulas.

 - Basic formula: It is the most common formula to calculate safety stock.

 - Average-max formula: It is a general formula.
-But if you have a long lead time it is not suitable for your industry. formula is SS= (maximum sale X maximum lead time) – (average sale X average lead time)
+But if you have an extended lead time, it is unsuitable for your industry.
+The formula is SS= (maximum sale X maximum lead time) – (average sale X average lead time)

 - Normal distribution with demand uncertainty: To find standard deviation in demand, first calculate average demand and then average variability in demand by taking the square of each month’s difference.
 Take the average of those squares together.
 SS = standard deviation of the demand X the root of average delay

 - Normal distribution with lead time uncertainty: Formula is SS = Z X average sale X lead time deviation. where Z is desired service level

-- Normal distribution with on-demand uncertainty and independent lead time: If your demand and lead time both are uncertain then this formula is an effective one.
+- Normal distribution with on-demand uncertainty and independent lead time: This formula is effective if your demand and lead time are uncertain.
 SS= Z X square root of (square of average LT multiplied by demand standard deviation) + (square of average sales multiplied by lead time standard deviation)

 - Normal distribution with on-demand uncertainty and dependent lead time: Formula is SS = Z X demand standard deviation X square root of average lead time + Z X average sales X lead time standard deviation.

 Target Inventory level VS Safety Stock

-Safety stock is totally different from target inventory.
-Safety stock is an extra quantity of an item kept by the company to avoid the risk of out of stock of that item.
+Safety stock is different from target inventory.
+Safety stock is an extra quantity of an item the company keeps to avoid the risk of out of stock of that item.

-Target inventory is the quantity of an item that a company has at a given moment.
+Target inventory is the quantity of an item a company has at a given moment.
 Safety stock is a sub-component of the target inventory level.
 At the same time, we consider safety stock by calculating the target inventory level.